hyperledger/firefly-fir/text/0000-onchain-logic.md

 With this enhancement, FireFly exposes a simple set of APIs to work with custom smart contracts.
 Given a smart contract on a blockchain, these APIs will allow an end user to:

-1. Directly invoke or query a smart contract while providing all required schema and type information in a single request.
+1. Directly invoke or query a smart contract while providing all required schema and location / ledger information in a single request.

    | Method | Endpoint                            | Description                                  |
    | ------ | ----------------------------------- | -------------------------------------------- |